ellemouton/website/content/posts/open_channel_pre_taproot.md

 through in order to verify the new channel that Alice and Bob claimed to have opened.

-1. First, Charlie will use the `short_channel_id` included in the message make sure that the channel’s funding transaction actually exists on-chain, that it has a sufficient number of confirmations and that it is in fact unspent.
+1. First, Charlie will use the `short_channel_id` included in the message to make sure that the channel’s funding transaction actually exists on-chain, that it has a sufficient number of confirmations and that it is in fact unspent.
 2. Then, Charlie will also check that the unspent output actually does look like a